ZoneMinder/mlapi/README.md

 What
 =====
+This project is currently heavily linked to ZoneMinder.
+You can still use it for other things, see stream.py for an example.

 An API gateway that you can install in your own server to do object and face recognition.
 Easy to extend to many/any other model.
 You can pass images as:
 - a local file